micahli/notable-take-home/README.md

   # Signing secret for the jwt authentication
   signing_secret: "your-super-secret"

-app:

 database:
   # Connection URL for MongoDB and the name of the MongoDB database
   mongodb:
     connection_uri: mongodb://localhost:27017
     database_name: notable-test

-After you adjust the configuration file you can use the **notable-take-home** as follows:

 ```
 Usage of starter: